- June 30, 2021 — a single AZ network link failure; users felt it despite Slack running in multiple AZs

 Gray Failures Don't Respect AZ Boundaries

-Gray failures (partial failures where different components have inconsistent views of system availability, making it impossible to detect or respond to them with simple binary health checks) are uniquely dangerous in multi-AZ architectures.
-When a network link is intermittently faulty, not flaky, the failure depends on which specific flow traverses the bad equipment.
-Automated health checks often cannot detect this — they pass most of the time and fail occasionally, making the system appear healthy by aggregated metrics.
+Gray failures are uniquely dangerous in multi-AZ architectures.
+When a network link is intermittently faulty rather than completely failed, the failure depends on which specific flow traverses the bad equipment.
+Automated health checks often cannot detect this — they pass most of the time and fail occasionally, making the system appear healthy by aggregated metrics while individual users experience intermittent errors.

 Solution